 So, while I’m sort of impatiently waiting for summer to wrap up so I can bake my heart out, I like to make the best of things.
 If I can’t help but heat up the kitchen anyway, what better way to celebrate summer’s last hurrah than with perfect peak-season stonefruit?
 This freshly baked treat just oozes with Southern charm – it’s like a flaky buttermilk biscuit and gooey peach pie wrapped into one brunch-friendly morsel.
 Yeah… it’s time to crank up the AC and get baking!

-I eat gluten, but I know that some of flavorrd’s biggest fans do not – this one’s for you, guys!
+I eat gluten, but I know that some of flavorrd’s biggest fans do not – I tested this one for you, guys!
 This was my first time baking with Pamela’s Artisan Flour Blend, which is an all-purpose cup-for-cup gluten-free baking solution.
 Because the #1 ingredient is brown rice flour, I was expecting a product with a little more whole-grain “heft,” but I was surprised to find that the flour was quite white, and produced a super-delicate crumb in the scones.
-If you want to adapt this for regular flour, I would replace the gluten-free blend with 2 cups of all-purpose flour (or whole-wheat pastry flour!) and 1/4 cup of whole-wheat flour, just for the grainy flavor.
+If you want to make this with wheat flour, an equal amount of whole-wheat pastry flour works just right, or you could use all purpose flour if it’s all you have on hand – maybe swap in 1/4 cup or more of whole-wheat flour too, if you’ve got it.

 For any pastry that requires a flaky texture, it’s essential to KEEP IT COOL.
 Use cold butter, cold eggs, cold buttermilk, and if you feel like it’s not staying cold enough?
 Stick it back in the fridge for a bit before baking.
 You want the chunks of butter that you work into the dough to be solid until they hit the oven, where they will melt and steam and create those perfect flaky layers.